alexa/ask-cli/docs/concepts/Init-Command.md

 # INIT COMMAND

-`askx init` helps a skill developer to setup a new or an existing Alexa skill project.
+`ask init` helps a skill developer to setup a new or an existing Alexa skill project.
 The command will walk the user through creating an ask-resources.json file to help deploy the skill.
 It will cover the most common attributes and will suggest sensible defaults using AWS Lambda as your endpoint.

 **STRUCTURE OF INIT COMMAND:**

-`askx init [--hosted-skill-id <hosted-skill-id>] [-p|--profile <profile>] [--debug]`
+`ask init [--hosted-skill-id <hosted-skill-id>] [-p|--profile <profile>] [--debug]`

 **OPTIONS DESCRIPTION:**